LukeM1aa/milestone-project-one/README.md

 #### Favicon

-Favicon chosen to match elements of the colour palette and give a clean modern look suitable for an appliance repair business.
+Favicon chosen to match elements of the colour palette and give a clean modern look suitable for an appliance repair business - favicon imported via Fontawesome.com.

 ![Washing Machine](assets/favicon/washing-machine.png) - 20x20 PNG file

 #### Logo

-The business logo was used in the navigation bar and across key pages.
+The business logo was used in the navigation bar and across key pages - designed and generated via Canva.com.

 ![Business logo](assets/images/logo.svg)